• Skip to primary navigation

 • Risk of overfishing exists for both species, so it is important to choose sustainably sourced options whenever possible.

-It is worth noting that there are also different varieties of Rockfish and Cod, each with slightly varying nutrient profiles and potential risks.
+There are also different varieties of Rockfish and Cod, each with slightly varying nutrient profiles and potential risks.

 As such, consumers should do their research or consult a healthcare professional before deciding which type of fish to include in their diet.